 It’s November 2021, and almost two years have passed since the coronavirus pandemic began.
 There’s no doubt that our behavior, in many aspects, has changed, and shopping is definitely one of those areas.

-According to a McKinsey report, “More than 60 percent of global consumers have changed their shopping habits, and they intend to stick with them.”
+“More than 60 percent of global consumers have changed their shopping habits, and they intend to stick with them.”

 Black Friday and Cyber Monday: Is there still any difference?